WSU-cshimizu/ceg4110-group-project-team07/deliverables/user-stories.md

 # Overview
 GeoSyncra is a platform for gathering a group of people for creating a community to enjoy the aesthetics of a place in solitude.
-This platform is to share the insights about a place which might be a famous one or a forgotten one or a invisible one to this fast-paced world.
+This platform is to share the insights about a place which might be a famous one or a forgotten one or a invisible one to this fast-paced world and appreciate the world around us for a moment.
 Join us at GeoSyncra, where every shared story adds to the collection of our collective journey, illuminating the beauty that often goes unnoticed.

 # User Stories -